Aditya1x-bit/first_bootstrap_project_Bizland_copy/README.md

 - A modern web browser (e.g., Chrome, Firefox).
 - A code editor (e.g., VSCode) if you wish to make modifications.

+## License

+This project uses the **BizLand Bootstrap Template** by [BootstrapMade](https://bootstrapmade.com/), which is licensed under the [BootstrapMade License](https://bootstrapmade.com/license/).

+The custom content and modifications made to the template are licensed under the [MIT License](LICENSE).